mutazag/optimisation/README.md

 # optimisation
-Working on Linear Programming and optimisation using LINDO and Python
+Working on Linear Programming and optimisation using LINGO and Python